fbpx

 • poor functioning

-There are other symptoms that are less commonly associated with stress and which could be more easily recognized as the precursor to a psychotic episode:
+There are other symptoms that are less commonly associated with stress and which could be more easily recognized as the prodromal phase to a psychotic episode:

 • magical thinking